angelstreet/virtualpytest/docs/mcp/mcp_tools_action.md

 }
 ```

-**Recommendation:** Use standard delays from table above, increase if failures occur.
+**Recommendation:** Use standard wait times from table above, increase if failures occur.

 ---